Registan Square in Samarkand

 Where to stay in Samarkand?

 Samarkand caters for all kinds of visitors.
 Ranging from luxury hotels to budgeted hostels, the city has it all.
 There are plenty of accommodation options to choose from.
 Staying in Samarkand may be a bit more expensive than the other cities such as Khiva and Bukhara.
-You can look for accommodations ranging between $20 to $200 per night.
+You can look for accommodations for $20 to $200 per night.

 Zarafshon Parkside Hotel